Somali security forces end al-Shabab hotel siege | DW | 13.07.2019

-An al-Qaida-linked extremist attack on a hotel in the Somali port city of Kismayo has killed at least 12 people, including two journalists.
-The hotel is often frequented by lawmakers and government officials.
+An al-Qaida-linked extremist attack on a hotel in the Somali city of Kismayo has killed at least 26 people, including two journalists and a UN worker.
+The hotel is often visited by lawmakers and government officials.

 Somali security forces said Saturday they had ended an overnight terrorist attack on a hotel in the southern city of Kismayo.